 Tech Soup announces its first OpenGL 3 training course, July 20-23, 2009, in Washington DC.
 The course covers new features in OpenGL 3, porting strategies, the OpenGL Shading Language, and 3D graphics concepts.
 Students learn the mechanisms behind fast, efficient, current 3D graphics with OpenGL 3 in a hands-on environment featuring several coding labs.
 Visit the Tech Soup web site to register online.

-DMP has announced a new two day getting start GLSL Programming training course on April 16th and 17th 2009.
+DMP has announced a new two day getting start GLSL Programming training course on June 18th and 19th 2009.
 The OpenGL ES roadmap has been tailored to the diverse needs of the embedded industry and contains two tracks with "1.X" and "2.X" specification roadmaps that will evolve in parallel.
 The 1.X roadmap will continue to be developed for new-generation fixed function 3D accelerators while the 2.X roadmap will enable emerging programmable 3D pipelines.This course introduce the world of programmable pipeline by explaining basic topics of the GLSL(OpenGL Shading Language) which is a core feature of OpenGL ES 2.x and OpenGL 2.x.

-DMP has just announced the OpenGL ES getting start course and the OpenGL ES advanced course for March 2009 2008.
+DMP has just announced the OpenGL ES getting start course and the OpenGL ES advanced course for May 2009.
 Complete details for the advanced course are here, and complete details for the getting started course here.